Sing a New Psalm:

 next lesson: Majesty Set Above the Heavens

-This material coordinates with Lesson 13 on pages 54–57 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
-Our Catholic Bible study is based on The Abbey Psalms and Canticles, an English translation of the Psalms prepared by the monks at Conception Abbey in 2010 and first published as The Revised Grail Psalms.
-The Abbey Psalms and Canticles is a revision of that work, finished in 2020 and published by the United States Conference of Catholic Bishops (USCCB).
-Wording and numbering of some Psalms and verses in other translations may differ.
-This new translation of the Psalms in the process of being added to all English-language Liturgy of the Hours books used in the United States.
-The USCCB also plans a liturgical Bible based on the NABRE translation.
+Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Our Catholic Bible study is based on The Abbey Psalms and Canticles, a psalms translation prepared by the monks at Conception Abbey in 2010 and first published as The Revised Grail Psalms.
+The Abbey Psalms and Canticles is a revision of that work, finished in 2020 and now owned by the United States Conference of Catholic Bishops (USCCB).
+Wording and numbering of some psalms in other translations may differ.
+This translation is being added to all English-language Liturgy of the Hours books used in the United States.

-“Unlike other prayers in sacred Scripture, the prayers contained in the Psalms are not inserted into a narrative story that specifies their meaning and function.
-Instead, the Psalms are given to the believer precisely as a text of prayer.
-Since they are the Word of God, the believer who prays the Psalms speaks to God using the very words that God himself has given to us.
-Thus, in praying the Psalms we learn to pray.
-The Psalms are a school of prayer.”—Pope Benedict XVI
+“Unlike other prayers in sacred Scripture, the prayers contained in the psalms are not inserted into a narrative story that specifies their meaning and function.
+Instead, the psalms are given to the believer precisely as a text of prayer.
+Since they are the Word of God, the believer who prays the psalms speaks to God using the very words that God himself has given to us.
+Thus, in praying the psalms we learn to pray.
+The psalms are a school of prayer.”—Pope Benedict XVI

-welcome to our in-depth study of the Psalms
+welcome to our in-depth study of the psalms

-We invite groups and individuals to check out the sample first lesson from this 28-lesson Turning to God’s Word Catholic Bible study.
-Our online study pages include additional questions, commentary, and prayers based on the Psalm texts.
+God’s Word Catholic Bible study.
+Our online study pages include additional questions, commentary, and prayers based on the psalm texts.
 Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers has been granted an imprimatur.
-A digital version of this study can be purchased from our website shop.
-Volume II: Vigils, Day Prayer & Compline is scheduled for publication in 2025.
+A digital version of can be purchased from our website shop.
+Volume II covers psalms prayed at Vigils, Day Prayer, and Compline.
 If you have a Bible-related question or comment, click on one of the “ask us your question” or “what do you think” buttons on any online study page.

 open with prayer

 It’s always wise to begin any Bible study with prayer, whether reading the Scriptures alone or meeting with others in a discussion study group.
-You can pray using your own words, pray one of the Psalms in this lesson, or use one of the opening prayers on our website.
+You can pray using your own words, pray one of the psalms in this lesson, or use one of the opening prayers on our website.
 We especially like the following:

 Lord Jesus, you promised to send your Holy Spirit